surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Right-clicking on one of these buttons will reveal more options which are also present in sub-menus under the Menu button as well.

-For instance, if no alternate tuning is used, left-clicking on the **tun** button will do nothing.
-This button is meant to engage and disengage alternate tuning after it has been selected by right-clicking on the button and choosing the option **Apply .scl file tuning**, for example.
+For instance, the first time you press the **Tune** button if no custom tuning is loaded, it will open the same menu as if you would have right-clicked on that button.
+Once a custom tuning is loaded however, left-clicking on it will turn the loaded tuning on or off.

 Alternatively, **.scl** and **.kbm** files can also be dragged and dropped anywhere on the interface to import custom tuning.